Ezone2016/surface-flow/README.rst

 .. image:: https://github.com/Ezone2016/surface-flow/blob/master/cig.png

-- coloring the surfaces by orientations.
+- Finally colour the surfaces by orientations.
 This is done in paraview (see 001.py, 112.py etc.)
 .. image:: https://github.com/Ezone2016/surface-flow/blob/master/sequence2.gif

 - A much easier example of a cubic crystal can be seen down below